 There’s no real recipe for making the paint.
 Just add as much food coloring as you’d like to the milk.
-I would advice just pouring a tiny amount though.
+I would reccomend just pouring a tiny amount, though.
 You really don’t need a whole lot to paint with!

-Cannon was beyond excited when I sat him down for this art project/snack!
+My boys were beyond excited when I sat them down for this art project/snack!

-(Original photo from the post.
+(Photo from the original post 2.5 years ago!
 Look at my sweet little boy!)

 Once we were done painting I put the bread in the broiler part of my oven for just a minute or two.
 When it was nice and toasty I spread on some butter and we ate our art!

 This was a great snack, especially after we just participated in the Color in Motion 5k!
-I’m looking forward to incorporating more colorful art projects this week as I nurture Cannon’s newfound interest in color, what projects do you recommend?
+I’m looking forward to incorporating more colorful art projects this week as I nurture my boys’ newfound interest in color, what projects do you recommend?